 The Waste Hierarchy

-The campuses ranking First Class have all implemented a highly visible ‘waste hierarchy’ programme to encourage students and staff to reduce, re-use and recycle waste in all areas across campus.
+The campuses ranking First Class have all implemented an evident ‘waste hierarchy’ programme to encourage students and staff to reduce, re-use and recycle waste in all areas across campus.

 Recycling Hubs